 Buildings are only tools for ministry, but the right tools are essential for ministries to continue to be vital and have impact in the future.
 We believe God will use Church of the Resurrection to change the lives of tens of thousands of people over the next twenty years.

-The current sanctuary becomes our Fellowship Hall.
+The former sanctuary becomes our Fellowship Hall.
 In this space, our community will be able to connect with one another and grow in faith, through classes, dinners, conferences, and events.
 Mid-week programs like Care Night, Grow Night and Building Better Moms will be able to welcome new people to experience the fellowship and support of a caring community.

 On weekends, the Fellowship Hall becomes additional worship space.
 This modern space will be a comfortable and welcoming environment for all ages.
-The proximity and easy access to classrooms for adults and children will allow families to both worship together and participate in Sunday School and adult classes and groups on Sunday mornings.
+The proximity and easy access to classrooms for adults and children will allow families to worship together and participate in Sunday School and adult classes and groups on Sunday mornings.
 Smaller, flexible seating sections will help create a sense of shared community.

-Replacing the mezzanine of the current sanctuary will be two floors of classrooms.
+Replacing the mezzanine of the former sanctuary will be two floors of classrooms.
 With convenient access from the Commons, a variety of meeting spaces will be available for Care Night classes, support groups, Bible studies and small groups throughout the week and on Sundays.
 The proximity to nurseries and children’s wing will make it easy for busy families to share a meal and then join classes.

 Matthew’s Ministry, Bakery & Kitchen